TsuguTsukumo/Walk_Video_PyTorch/README.md

 pip install -r requirements.txt
 ```

-Next, navigate to any file and run it.
+2. navigate to any file and run it.

 ```bash
 # module folder